Kosukeee/FullStackEngineerChallenge/README.md

 _Partial solutions are acceptable._ It is not necessary to submit a complete solution that implements every requirement.

+### Settings

+Under config/keys.js, please replace 'YOUR_MONGOURI' to your MongoDB URI to make it work.

 ### Admin view

 - Add/remove/update/view employees